West Coast Airlines: History

 to form Air West, which became Hughes Airwest in 1970.
 In 1968, West Coast operated Douglas DC-9s, Fairchild F-27s, Douglas DC-3s, and Piper Navajos.
 The DC-3s were not transferred to Air West and were retired; the Navajos continued for a short time.
 The West Coast route system then included cities in Idaho, Oregon, Washington, and several in Montana.
 San Francisco, Oakland, and Sacramento in northern California were added in 1959 with Salt Lake City being served later.
 West Coast's only international destination was Calgary, Alberta, which was served with F-27s from Spokane.
-Almost all West Coast flights at Seattle used Boeing Field (BFI) instead of Seattle/Tacoma International Airport (SEA); after the merger Air West and successor Hughes Airwest continued to use Boeing Field until DC-9 and F-27 flights moved to SEA in 1971.
+Almost all West Coast flights at Seattle used Boeing Field (BFI) instead of Seattle–Tacoma International Airport (SEA); after the merger Air West and successor Hughes Airwest continued to use BFI until DC-9 and F-27 flights moved to SEA in 1971.

 Jet service destinations in 1968

 The April 28, 1968 West Coast timetable listed the following cities being served with Douglas DC-9-10 jets: